-- The College of Health and Public Affairs includes five departments, two schools and an interdisciplinary doctoral program, each of which has an office located in Health and Public Affairs buildings I or II on UCF’s campus in Orlando.
+- The College of Health and Public Affairs includes five departments and two schools, each of which has an office located in Health and Public Affairs buildings I or II on UCF’s campus in Orlando.

 - The college offers undergraduate programs (majors, minors and undergraduate certificate programs).